gxenos/GHIDRA-NO-MCP/README.md

 # GHIDRA-NO-MCP

 Export Ghidra decompilation results as source files for use with AI IDEs.
+Runs as a cmd script, uses pyghidra and headless mode and doesn't require the Ghidra GUI.

 Inspired by: https://github.com/P4nda0s/IDA-NO-MCP